top of page

 4. User Escalation Management *

-Accurate knowledge of chased ticket occurrence is perhaps the best barometer of service health.
+Accurate knowledge of chased ticket occurrence is the best measure of service health.

 In standard AP, and even more so in advanced AP, supported by expectations management, the need to chase falls away.
-A service portal can be provisioned to channel all those that still arise, closely rationalised and managed with two KPI’s that reflect your true ability in meeting needs and expectations.
+A service portal can be provisioned to channel all those that still arise, closely rationalised and managed with two KPI’s that reflect your true ability to meet needs and expectations.

 5. SLA Breach Prevention *

 In AP, timely flow of activity ensures service target warnings are minimal.
-When they do occur, breach prevention can be achieved through status elevation (for sAP) or progression dashboard placement.
+When they do occur, breach prevention is achieved through status elevation (for sAP), or Progression Dashboard placement (basic and advanced AP).

-For the others, please join the community of practice, or get in touch.
+For more information about the Support Ops Focus Framework, please join the community of practice, or get in touch.

 bottom of page